 Even Christopher Columbus did a stop on La Gomera

-I arrive by ferry in the harbor of San Sebastian, the place where Christopher Columbus took off for his journeys to America in 1492.
+I arrive by ferry in the harbour of San Sebastian, the place where Christopher Columbus took off for his journey to America in 1492.
 After a walk across ´Plaza de las Américas´, I enjoy my ´Café con Leche´ with a beautiful view of the ocean and the peak of the Teide, Spain´s highest mountain, on Tenerife.
-I walk another street up to find my hostel and drop my luggage.
+I walk another street up to find my hostel and drop off my luggage.
 Everything goes easy here, like on all Canary Islands I´m backpacking at the moment.

 The whistle language got saved by UNESCO

-In the Archaeological Museum of La Gomera I immerse myself back in time and discover everything about the first inhabitants, the Guanche people, who first used the whistle language here.
-Only on La Gomera it got adapted to Spanish by the last Guanches, after the Spanish conquered the Canary Islands during the 16th century.
+In the Archaeological Museum of La Gomera Island I immerse myself back in time and discover everything about the first inhabitants, the Guanche people, who first used the whistle language here.
+Only on La Gomera it got adapted to Spanish by the last Guanches after the Spanish conquered the Canary Islands during the 16th century.
 By the end of the 21st century, the language got threatened by extinction but when UNESCO listed it, the government made it a mandatory subject at schools.
 Nowadays, the average Gomerean is able to speak and whistle in Spanish!

 A demonstration of El Silbo at ´Mirador de Abrante´

 The next day I discover the island.
 An amazing green heart in the middle of the island gives home to the unique Laurel forest.
-I go for lunch at ´Mirador de Abrante´, where they do a demonstration of El Silbo, before I head down to Valle Gran Rey to spend my evening.
+I go for lunch at ´Mirador de Abrante´, where they do a demonstration of El Silbo before I head down to Valle Gran Rey to spend my evening.